nkb-tech/nkb-classification/README.md

 * task : Determines task.
 Should be "single" for single task classfication (binary or multiclass), or 'multi' for multi task classification.
 * target_column *only for single task* : Column with class labels.
 * target_names *only for multi task* : Column names with class labels.
-* model_path : Path to save the checkpoints.
-* experiment : Settings regarding Comet ML logger.
-Set to None to disable it.
+* experiment : Settings regarding saving model weights, training results and Comet ML logger.
+Comet logger can be set to None to get disabled.
+* train_data / val_data: Train / val dataset settings.
+Look at comments in sample configs for details.
 * train_pipeline : Image preprocessing/augmentations during training phase.
 * val_pipeline : Image preprocessing/augmentations during validations phase.
-* train_data / val_data: Train / val dataset settings.
-Look at comments in sample configs for details.
 * model : Model settings.
 To choose a model, look section Available backbone models.

 ## Run inference